 Des Moines was incorporated in 1959, as the nearby town of Kent began annexing land.
 Rather than become part of Kent, the residents of Des Moines voted to become a city in their own right.
 Incorporation allowed residents to exert finer control over local issues pertaining to infrastructure, development, and the intrusion of Sea-Tac Airport air traffic and noise from the north.

-Today, Des Moines boasts a population of nearly 28,000 people.
+By 2021, Des Moines boasted a population of nearly 33,000 people.
 The ferries are long gone, but the Des Moines marina remains a vital centerpiece of the community.
 On hot summer afternoons, people still visit from Seattle and Tacoma to take advantage of the city’s waterfront.
 As in the past, some of them still end up staying for a while.